oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

     * MAY respond with the 500 status code.

 ### 2.3.3 Query
 The valid target type, associated specifiers, and options are summarized in section 2.3.3.1.
-Sample commands are presented in Annex C.
+Sample commands are presented in [Annex A](#-annex-a-sample-commands).

 #### 2.3.3.1 Query features
-The ‘query openc2’ command MUST be implemented in accordance with Version 1.0 of the OpenC2 language specification.
+The ‘query features’ command MUST be implemented in accordance with Version 1.0 of the [OpenC2 Language Specification] (http://docs.oasis-open.org/openc2/oc2ls/v1.0/oc2ls-v1.0.html).

 ### 2.3.4 Delete
 The slpf:rule_number is the only valid target type for the delete action.
 The associated specifiers, and options are summarized in section 2.3.4.1.
-Sample commands are presented in Annex C.
+Sample commands are presented in [Annex A](#-annex-a-sample-commands).

 #### 2.3.4.1 delete slpf:rule_number